Updated On

 When Are Home Warranties NOT Worth It?

-Home warranties are not worth it for everyone.
-If you have a good emergency fund or have just bought a new construction, you do not need to invest in a home warranty right away.
+While home warranties can offer peace of mind and financial protection in many scenarios, there are instances where they are not worth it.
+If you have a good emergency fund or have bought a new-construction home, you do not need to invest in a home warranty right away.

 Home Warranties Are NOT Worth It if You Purchase a New Construction

-If you move into a brand-new house with brand-new home systems and appliances, you probably do not need a home warranty.
-The best way to make a home warranty worth it is to actually use it.
-But if your appliances are new, they are less likely to break, so you won’t need to make any claims.
+If you move into a brand-new house with new home systems and appliances, you probably do not need a home warranty.
+Buyers of new-construction homes often find themselves with extensive warranties already in place, rendering additional coverage redundant.
+When your appliances are new, they are less likely to break, so you won’t need to make home warranty claims.

 Home Warranties Are NOT Worth It if You Just Bought New Appliances